 The perfect Sunday activity

-As if Battersea Park wasn't picturesque enough with its Buddhist Peace Pagoda and endless green space, it's also home to an avenue of cherry blossom trees at Cherry Trees Avenue.
+As if Battersea Park wasn't picturesque enough with its Buddhist Peace Pagoda and endless green spaces, it's also home to an avenue of cherry blossom trees.
 Grabbing a coffee from Pear Tree Café, a waterside café located inside the park, then wandering around the lush garden is a wonderful way to spend a Sunday.

 -